AndresLDF/PFPJ03---MLS-league-match-resume-video-generator/README.md

 All the other files in the project are modules or configuration files.

+## Main functions
-## Main functions to use in this project are:
+The main functions that are use in this project are:
-- **mlsMatchesExtractor**: This functions is in charge of scrapping the MLS web for and specific week.
+1. **mlsMatchesExtractor**: This functions is in charge of scrapping the MLS web for and specific week.
 The parameters are:
   - Chrome Capabilities configuration
   - Chrome Options
   - An SQLite Connection (generated with the createConnection fucntion located in utils.js)
   - Date in format yyyy-mm-dd.
-If not date is specified, the current date is used -**mlsVideoCreator**:  This functions is in charge of creating a video with the results of all the matches.
+If not date is specified, the current date is used

+2. **mlsVideoCreator**:  This functions is in charge of creating a video with the results of all the matches.
 The parameters are:
   - Chrome Capabilities configuration
   - Chrome Options
   - An SQLite Connection (generated with the createConnection fucntion located in utils.js)
   - Start date in format yyyy-mm-dd
   - End date in format yyyy-mm-dd
+The rest of the functions are support functions for this two main functions.
+More details can be found on the files